 Continue to do this with each of the Aces in reversed CHSD order (1.
 Diamonds, 2.
 Spades, 3.
 Hearts, 4.
 Clubs).
 Be sure to keep all the cards and piles aligned while remaining symmetrical.
 It’s important to be organized so the illusion is clear to the audience.
 Everything should be set on the table to appear in a grid configuration.

-Now take the one club card that’s on top of the left-most face down pile (under the Ace and King of diamonds) and use it to point/ illustrate that everything has been mixed.
-After doing this, place it face down on the right most pile (under the Ace and King of Clubs).
+Now, take the one club card that’s on top of the left-most face-down pile (under the Ace and King of diamonds) and use it to point/ illustrate that everything has been mixed.
+After this, place it face down on the rightmost pile (under the Ace and King of Clubs).
 This will now rejoin all the Clubs together.

 Enjoy the accolades you receive from your audience.
-You worked hard to master this trick and you deserve them!
+You worked hard to master this trick, and you deserve it!